Who was Heloise?

 Heloise became a nun

-But Heloise never married anyone else, and (because Abelard wanted her to) she became a nun.
+But Heloise never married anyone else.
+Because Abelard wanted her to, she became a nun.
 Apparently her family raised the baby.
 (Heloise and Abelard named the baby Astrolabe.)
 But her whole life, Heloise hated being a nun.
 She missed being married and out in the world.

 Heloise and Abelard wrote letters

 Abelard and Heloise wrote letters to each other all through their whole lives.
-Eventually Abelard founded a convent (a home for nuns), and Heloise became the abbess of the convent.
-Abelard died in 1142 AD, when he was 63, and Heloise died in 1164, when she was 63.
+Eventually Abelard started a convent (a home for nuns), and Heloise became the abbess of the convent.
+Abelard died in 1142 AD, when he was 63, and Heloise died twenty years later, in 1164, when she was 63.

-Would we see this as a crime today?
+We would still see this as a crime today, as Fulbert did.
 Abelard was a lot older than Heloise, and he was her teacher.
 And he really messed up her life (and his own, as it turned out).